Sinned016/sprout-and-scribble/README.md

 ## Bugs

 - Badge filters on homepage going outside fo the screen on phone view.
+- Doesn't seem like a mail is sent out when you register a credentials account, this worked before.
+Needs more testing.
+Users are still able to signin through Google or GitHub though.
 - Users can't delete their reviews.
+FIXED
 - Users have to reload a product page to see their own review.
+FIXED